How to Test for Mold in Your Home

 How to Test for Mold Using a Test Kit

 Home mold test kits are widely available from home improvement stores and from online retailers, but not all test kits are the same.
 Some are designed to only determine whether mold is present on surfaces.
-To test for mold spores in the air you’re breathing, you’ll need to purchase a viable mold detection kit such as Seeml Labs’ Mold Inspector in a Box; most quality mold tests cost between $10 and $40.
+If a homeowner wants to test for mold spores in the air, they’ll need to purchase a viable mold detection kit such as Seeml Labs’ Mold Inspector in a Box; most quality mold tests cost between $10 and $40.
 The entire testing process will take a few days.
-If the mold test comes back positive, you can then send the testing materials to a lab to determine what type of mold is present which can have an additional cost.
+If the mold test comes back positive, the homeowner can send the testing materials to a lab to determine what type of mold is present, which can have an additional cost.

 Before You Begin…

-Mold requires moisture to grow, which is why you’re most likely to find it in damp, humid areas.
-Plumbing leaks, for example, often trigger mold growth and should be repaired as soon as you find them.
+Mold requires moisture to grow, which is why it’s most commonly found in damp, humid areas.
+Plumbing leaks, for example, often trigger mold growth and need to be repaired as soon as they are discovered.
 If there is visible mold anywhere in the home, it won’t be necessary to test for mold before cleaning it or hiring one of the best mold removal companies.
 According to Peissinger, “Mold testing is not necessary in the vast majority of cases.
 If mold is visible, it should be cleaned up properly.”
 She recommends consulting EPA guidelines to find out how to remove mold safely.

-What about mold growth that you can’t see?
-If you notice a musty smell but no visible signs of mold (a black, white, or brownish coating), you may have mold growing where you can’t see it.
-In this case, take the following steps to determine if household mold is present.
-Be sure to take the proper precautions to avoid inhaling or coming into contact with mold spores.
+What about mold growth that can’t be seen?
+If a homeowner notices a musty smell but no visible signs of mold (a black, white, or brownish coating), they may have mold growing where they can’t see it.
+In this case, homeowners will want to take the following steps to determine if household mold is present, while being sure to take the proper precautions to avoid inhaling or coming into contact with mold spores.

 • It is possible to kill mold with a few common household products such as vinegar or a mixture of baking soda and water.